 Test use refers to the branch of test psychology in which we consider the appropriate, professional and ethical use of psychological tests.
 It relates to the knowledge and skills required to use different types of tests, and guidelines and good practices on test use.

 Clinical evaluation refers to the branch of test psychology in which we use tests to gather and integrate data to evaluate a person's behavior, abilities and other characteristics, particularly for the purpose of making a diagnosis or treatment recommendations.

 Test psychology is an integral part of psychological assessment.
 It relates to the development, evaluation and correct use of psychological tests, in clinical settings or for research purposes.
-The Association for Test Psychology aims to bring together expertise on these topics and to promote test psychology.
+The Center for Psychological Assessment aims to bring together expertise on these topics and promote test psychology.